jaystack/functionly-doc/wiki/classes.md

 ## SNSApi
 S3Api creates the `AWS.SNS` connection to [SimpleNotificationService](#simplenotificationservice).
-> In local environment its connect to `http://localhost:4100`.
-What you can change when you set the `SNS_LOCAL_ENDPOINT` environment variable.
+> In a local environment it connects to `http://localhost:4100`, which you can change when you set the `SNS_LOCAL_ENDPOINT` environment variable.
 Also you can set the region with the `AWS_REGION`

 ## SimpleNotificationService
-When you define a `SimpleNotificationService` and its related to any published [FunctionalService](#functionalservice) the deployment will create a Simple Notification Service topic for the application.
+When you define a `SimpleNotificationService` and it's connected to any published [FunctionalService](#functionalservice), the deployment will create a Simple Notification Service topic for the application.
 And you can [[inject|decorators#inject]] the `Notifications` storage to use it like an [Api](#api).
-There is function on it to publish message.
+There is a function on it to publish messages.
 ```js
 @sns({ topicName: '%ClassName%-topic'})
 class Notifications extends SimpleNotificationService {}
 ```
-> On every deploy there is a new topic created because of the cloudformation can't update custom named topics.
-The created topic name will contains an additional random number.
+> During every deployment, a new topic is created because the CloudFormation can't update customly named topics.
+The created topic name will contain an additional random number.

 ## ApiGateway
-It is just a technical class for [[eventSource|decorators#eventsource]] decorator.
+It is just a technical class for the [[eventSource|decorators#eventsource]] decorator.
 This allows you to subscribe to ApiGateway events like a DynamoTable record or S3 file changes.
-Its not work in local environment as like [[apiGateway|decorators#apigateway]].
+It does not work in a local environment like [[apiGateway|decorators#apigateway]].